lucaLuz/Moonsic-Beta/README.md

-# Audio Player Using React Native (Expo)
+# Reprodutor de Audio usando React Native (Expo)

-This is the complete audio player app built with Expo React Native.
+Este projeto ainda esta em andamento

 This app is made for reading local audio files from your device and play them inside it.